+The Government has planned to make Sri Lanka a Naval Hub with the objective of exploiting the true potential of ocean and inland water resources for the development of the country as envisioned in the "Mahinda Chintana" - the Way Forward for Sri Lanka.
 The boat building industry of Sri Lanka with its untapped potential and the abundant water resources of the country can play an important role in achieving this objective.